 How to Grade (Trim) Seam Allowances

-During the construction of a garment, you may have to grade two seam allowances (SAs) that are pressed together, rather than pressed open.
+During the construction of a garment, you may have to grade (or trim) two seam allowances (SAs) that are pressed together, rather than pressed open.
 For example, like when you apply a collar.

 And lucky for us, grading SAs is a lot easier than earning good grades in school.
-Because all you need to do is reduce the width of ONE SA to about half its original width.
+Because all you need to do is reduce the width of one or both SAs to about half their original width.

-The SA that faces the world (or the exterior of the garment) is the one that gets to keep its width while the other is trimmed by half.
-This is so that the seam appears smooth when you’re gazing at it from the right side of the garment.
+If only ONE SA is to be graded, the SA that faces the world (or the exterior of the garment) is the one that gets to keep its width while the other is trimmed by half.
+This is so that the seam appears smooth when you’re gazing at it from the right side (RS) of the garment.

 Makes sense, right?!